 In the late 1990s I took a degree in Visual Art through Drawing at Winchester School of Art and have run classes since 2007.

 If you want more information about the courses email me at firstname.lastname@example.org

 Although museums and galleries are closed to the public at the moment their catalogue of treasures are available at the click of a button.
 This is a wonderful opportunity to travel around time and space to look at some of the wonderful art of the world.
 You will build your work on the shoulders of giants.

 This class is about looking at one of the fantastic creative works available and using it to your advantage.
 It is not about copying.
-Choose one work from the four pictures below, just because you like it.
-By the end of this class you will be on your way to making something from it that will be entirely your own.
+By the end of this class you will be on your way to making something from new that will be entirely your own.

 drawing materials, pencils, charcoal etc

 quick and easy paints or something to apply colour

 You will be working towards a final piece, looking at colour, line, composition, narrative, perspective, and anything else that arises.